 WAC 173-442-320 Program review.

-- (1) Ecology will periodically review the program established by this chapter. - (2) If another program establishes GHG reduction requirements from covered parties, Ecology will compare the programs.
-As a result of this comparison, Ecology may suspend, alter, or repeal some or all of the requirements if Ecology determines the new program requires similar or greater GHG reductions from the covered parties.
+(1) Ecology will periodically review the program established by this chapter.

+(2) If another program establishes GHG reduction requirements from covered parties, ecology will compare the programs.
+As a result of this comparison, ecology may suspend, alter, or repeal some or all of the requirements if ecology determines the new program requires similar or greater GHG reductions from the covered parties.
-WAC 173-442-330 Air operating permit.

-- (1) The regulatory order issued under WAC 173-442-200(6) is an applicable requirement that must be included in an air operating permit required by chapter 173-401 WAC. - (2) In an air operating permit, the clean air rule regulatory order must be listed as a "state only" requirement. - (3) The regulatory order is a stand-alone appendix to an air operating permit. - (4) Only Ecology implements and enforces the terms of the regulatory order.
+- WAC 173-442-330 Air operating permit.
+(1) The regulatory order issued under WAC 173-442-200(6) is an applicable requirement that must be included in an air operating permit, if this permit is required by chapter 173-401 WAC. - (2) In an air operating permit, the clean air rule regulatory order must be listed as a "state only" requirement. - (3) The regulatory order is a stand-alone appendix to an air operating permit. - (4) Only ecology implements and enforces the terms of the regulatory order.

-WAC 173-442-340 Enforcement.

-- (1) A violation of any requirement of this chapter subjects the covered party to enforcement in chapter 70.94 RCW. - (2) Each metric ton of covered GHG emissions that a covered party emits that exceeds the covered party's compliance obligation, and is not covered by an ERU is a separate violation. - (3) Each day that the covered party does not meet the compliance obligation is a separate violation. - (4) Ecology is solely responsible for enforcing the requirements of this chapter.
-Nothing in this chapter otherwise alters a local air authority's ability to regulate covered parties in their jurisdiction. - (5) Penalties may be appealed to the pollution control hearings board per chapter 43.21B RCW.
+- WAC 173-442-340 Enforcement.
+(1) A violation of any requirement of this chapter subjects the covered party to enforcement in chapter 70.94 RCW. - (2) Each metric ton of covered GHG emissions that a covered party emits that exceeds the covered party's compliance obligation, and is not covered by an ERU is a separate violation. - (3) Ecology is solely responsible for enforcing the requirements of this chapter.
+Nothing in this chapter otherwise alters a local air authority's ability to regulate covered parties in their jurisdiction. - (4) Penalties may be appealed to the pollution control hearings board per chapter 43.21B RCW.

-WAC 173-442-350 Confidentiality.

-- (1) Emissions data.
-Emissions data submitted to Ecology is public information and is not confidential. - (2) ERU data.
-Data about an ERU is considered public information unless Ecology approves a request under subsection (3) of this section. - (3) Confidentiality requests.
+- WAC 173-442-350 Confidentiality.
+(1) Emissions data.
+Emissions data submitted to ecology is public information and is not confidential. - (2) ERU data.
+Data about an ERU is considered public information unless ecology approves a request under subsection (3) of this section. - (3) Confidentiality requests.
 A covered party may request proprietary information that is not emissions data be kept confidential.
-The request must show how the data: - (a) Meets the requirements of RCW 70.94.205 (Confidentiality of records and information); or - (b) Is exempt from public disclosure under the Washington Public Records Act (chapter 42.56 RCW). - (4) Verification status.
+The request must show how the data: - (a) Meets the requirements of RCW 70.94.205 (Confidentiality of records and information); or - (b) Is exempt from public disclosure under the Washington Public Records Act (chapter $42.56\ RCW$). - (4) Verification status.
 Ecology's determination of the verification status of each report is public information.
 All confidential data used in the verification process will remain confidential.

-WAC 173-442-360 Addresses.

-Submit all requests, notifications, and communications to Ecology in a format specified by Ecology in either of the following:

-- (1) For U.S. mail: Clean Air Rule, Air Quality Program, Department of Ecology, P.O.
+- WAC 173-442-360 Addresses.
+Submit all requests, notifications, and communications to ecology in a format specified by ecology in either of the following: - (1) For U.S. mail: Clean Air Rule, Air Quality Program, Department of Ecology, P.O.
 Box 47600, Olympia, WA 98504-7600. - (2) For e-mail: CAR@ecy.wa.gov.

 WAC 173-442-370 Severability.
 If any provision of the rule or its application to any covered party, person, or circumstance is held invalid, the remainder of the rule or application of the provision to other covered parties, persons, or circumstances is not affected.